 A word about the NIS Directive

-Once Brexit takes effect (presumably at some point after June 2018) the UK will no longer be obliged to implement EU Directives into its national law.
+Once Brexit takes effect, the UK will no longer be obliged to implement EU Directives into its national law.
 This may include the NIS Directive, although on its current legislative timetable the NIS Directive seems likely to be required to be implemented in to Member State law before any Brexit takes effect – perhaps in the UK as the Cybersecurity Act 2017 or 2018.

 The sense in a decision to not adopt the NIS Directive or a near clone of it into UK legislation would be questionable.
 It is hard to identify much of the directive that doesn’t make plain common sense.
 Clearly its provisions that address a pan-European approach to minimum capacity building and planning requirements, exchange of information, cooperation and common security requirements will need to be reconsidered, but the obvious benefits of commonality of approach to the global threat of cybersecurity will be a spur to find ways to voluntarily lock into the EU adopted NIS Directive regime.

-Although the nation has now voted for Brexit, the UK will no doubt wish to continue to trade with the EU, therefore closely comparable data protection and cyber security laws in many areas will be necessary to avoid barriers to trade.
+Although the UK Government has now served notice to leave the EU, the UK will no doubt wish to continue to trade with the EU, therefore closely comparable data protection and cybersecurity laws in many areas will be necessary to avoid barriers to trade.

 We intend to update our guidance in this area as the data protection and cybersecurity law implications become clearer.